TorrentsAlex/battlebots/README.md

 # BattleBots (name still in progress)

-## Setup the project (not working right now)
+## Setup the project

 1. clone this project
 3. Create new visual studio solution
-4. Download the zip from drive and decompress into the solution
+4. Download the zip from drive DLLS/battleBots_ddls.zip and decompress into the solution
 5. Add existing project from the solution created
+6. Play :)